samuele-mattiuzzo/sam-climbs/goals-2022.md

 ## Long term goals

 - Boulder (woody and outdoors) V10+
-- Trad E5+ -> getting adjusted to the style of the Peak District
 - Sport climbing not fussed about, but would be good to work on it too to be a well-rounded climber

 ### Long term climbing goals